mwilliamson/python-graphlayer/README.rst

 That is, get the list of all books in the comedy genre, with the title and name of the author for each book.

+In this tutorial, we'll build up the necessary code from scratch, using only the core of GraphLayer, to give an understanding of how GraphLayer works.
+In practice, there are a number of helper functions that make implementation much simpler.
+We'll see how to write our example using those helpers at the end.

 Getting started
 ~~~~~~~~~~~~~~~